 How to apply

-The expression of interest form contains a series of short questions grouped around five aspects of the selection criteria, which we're testing at this stage.
+The expression of interest form contains a series of short questions grouped around five aspects of the selection criteria.
 This is defined as Stage One.
 This first stage is designed to be simpler and less time-consuming than developing a full funding application.
 It allows us to see an outline of your proposal and the thinking behind it.

 At this stage, we will assess applicants against five aspects of the selection criteria: